-Although we rely on your visits to meet our horses, ponies and donkeys, not to mention goats, sheep, etc, La Grange is also still our home, as well as a working stable yard and a place where people come on holiday to our gîte.
-Therefore, we must request that all visits are by appointment only.
+Although we rely on your visits to meet our horses, ponies and donkeys, not to mention goats, sheep, etc, La Grange is also still our home, as well as a working stable yard ,therefore, we must request that all visits are by appointment only.

 We regularly hold Open Days during the spring and summer months, where we offer a guided tour of our horses, filling you in on everyone's stories, followed by a traditional cream tea served on the lawn, all for the nominal cost of a 14 euro donation per adult and 10 euros per child.
 All the proceeds raised on these days go directly towards the animals' welfare and are always gratefully appreciated.

 In the winter months, dependant on the weather conditions, we do open occasionally, with tea served indoors.
 We hold events throughout the year though, such as Classic Car Days, Music Evenings and a whole lot more, so please do keep an eye on our website to make sure you don't miss out on anything, or why not become a Member of the Association and in the process receive our updates by email!